Is Colmar France Worth Visiting + Photo Diary

 Yes!
 Because you are within striking distance of other worthwhile places.

-I highly recommend doing a full-day tour to visit all the charming Alsacian Villages.
+I highly recommend joining a full-day tour to visit the charming Alsace Villages.
 If you think Colmar is magical, just wait till you see these fairytale towns.

-Jake and I rented a car and visited three of these towns (Eguisheim, Kaysersberg, and Riquewhir) on our own.
-Which was fun, but I much preferred when I joined a tour on my own the following year.
+Jake and I rented a car and visited three of these towns: Eguisheim, Kaysersberg, and Riquewihr.
+It was fun to explore on our own and not be on a schedule, but I thought it was a better experience when I joined a tour the following year.

 Parking was sometimes difficult in the villages and we wasted a lot of time getting our rental car (we had to Uber to it).

-With the tour, I was able to see four villages (Eguisheim, Kaysersberg, Riquewhir, and Ribeauville) and it was really nice to be dropped off in the center at each place.
+With the tour, I was able to see four villages: Eguisheim, Kaysersberg, Riquewihr, and Ribeauville.
+It was nice to be dropped off in the center of each village.

-Basel, Switzerland is a 45 minute train from Colmar if you want to check another country off your list.
+Basel, Switzerland is a 45-minute train ride from Colmar if you'd like to check another country off your list.

 So, while Colmar may not have days' worth of attractions, you could easily keep yourself busy for 3 days with side trips.